RURTEL: Rurtel Pilot Project 1986-89

 At the outset, Rurtel set a target of 60 users by the end of the three-year pilot project.
-Other than the Arkleton Trust’s own research group, the first user group to join Rurtel was the Association of Community Enterprises in the Highlands and Islands (ACE-HI), a support organisation providing services to the twenty-three community cooperatives and community enterprises dispersed across the region.
-Rurtel was used to link ACE-HI it Board members with the organisation’s head office, and later with its network of locally-based field staff around the region, using Amstrad PPC640 laptop computers with built-in modems, running MSDOS 3.3.
+Other than the Arkleton Trust's own research group, the first user group to join Rurtel was the Association of Community Enterprises in the Highlands and Islands (ACE-HI), a support organisation providing services to the twenty-three community cooperatives and community enterprises dispersed across the region.
+Rurtel was used to link ACE-HI it board members with the organisation's head office, and later with its network of locally based field staff around the region, using Amstrad PPC640 laptop computers with built-in modems, running MSDOS 3.3.

 The pilot project ended in 1989, with an evaluation undertaken by the Department of Rural Extension Studies at the University of Guelph in Ontario.
 The evaluation focused on users’ existing patterns of communication prior to Rurtel; their expectations before joining Rurtel and factors affecting their use of Rurtel.
 It also reviewed the applications adopted by Rurtel users during the pilot, along with any implementation issues, and it laid out a number of recommendations for the future.
 The evaluation report was published by the Arkleton Trust in 1990.

 The pilot project had set out to establish and operate a computer-mediated conferencing network in the Highlands and Islands at a reasonable cost.
 By the end of the pilot phase the Trust's objectives had been achieved.
 The initial investment for equipment and server installation costs amounted to approximately £20,000, with annual operating costs of approximately £14,000.
 The latter had been partly offset by an annual charge for password IDs.
 (Note: Figures quoted as of 1989).
 User interest surpassed early expectations and by 1989, RURTEL was being used by some 150 individuals and organisations, primarily in the Highlands and Islands, but also elsewhere in the UK and in 13 other countries.

+In March 1989, the Rurtel host software was moved from its original location to a larger server located in the headquarters of the Highlands and Islands Development Board in Inverness, immediately increasing the computing and line capacity necessary to accommodate the growing network of Rurtel users.

 Rurtel 1990-97

 In 1990, responsibility for Rurtel was handed over to a new company, the Network Services Agency (NSA), set up specifically by the Highlands and Islands Development Board (HIDB) in conjunction with British Telecom to manage Rurtel and its users.
-In March 1989, the Rurtel host software was moved from its original location to a larger server located in the headquarters of the Highlands and Islands Development Board in Inverness, immediately increasing the computing and line capacity necessary to accommodate the growing network of Rurtel users.
+In Mrach 1989, the Rurtel host software was moved from its original location to a larger server located in the headquarets of the Highhlands and Islands Development Board in Inverness, immediately increasing the computing and line capacity necessary to accommodate the growing network of Rurtel uers.